Download this Ebook to generate leads through a partnership marketing strategy.

 Marketing platform HubSpot has integrated services with FreshBooks accounting software to allow brands to serve their clients across both platforms at different stages of the sales cycle.

-If you’ve ever needed high-quality images for marketing campaigns, you’ll have come across the Getty Images platform, which enables professional photographers to sell photos in exchange for royalties.
+If you’ve ever needed high-quality images for event or influencer marketing campaigns, you’ll have come across the Getty Images platform, which enables professional photographers to sell photos in exchange for royalties.

 Drive leads with Livestorm